 3. Host Events

-In-person, virtual, and hybrid events all give members something new in their routine to look forward to.
-Pay attention to which events members attend, and extend invitations for similar events to them in the future.
+In-person, virtual, and hybrid events all give members something new to look forward to in their routines.
+Pay attention to which events members attend and extend invitations for similar events in the future.

 While you can experiment with different kinds of events to see what most appeals to your members, many associations have found success with:

-• Professional conferences.
-Professional conferences give members an opportunity to further their own knowledge and hear from others in your association.
+- Professional conferences.
+Professional conferences give members an opportunity to further their own knowledge and aid in career development.
 Given that some members join associations specifically for other members, this gives them a chance to learn from professionals they admire.

-Offering a mix of virtual and in-person events can also help drive engagement by enabling members to choose the option that is most convenient for them.
+Offering a mix of virtual and in-person events can also help drive engagement by enabling members to choose the option that is most convenient for them while still providing valuable content.
 In-person events let members make face-to-face connections, while hybrid and virtual events allow those who are out of town to participate.

 4. Offer Multiple Membership Levels